Completing and extending shellings of vertex decomposable complexes: Vertex decomposable complexes and shelling completions

-Now let $\Delta$ be a vertex decomposable complex that is not full on its vertex set.
-At this point we can continue the induction by either picking $v$ to be a loop or a decomposing vertex (the reason for reason for this will become apparent later).
-In the first case we have by induction on $n$ that the complex $\Delta$ on ground set $V \backslash \{v\}$ admits the desired ordering.
+Now suppose that $\Delta$ is a vertex decomposable complex that is not full on its vertex set.
+At this point we can continue the induction by picking a vertex $v$ which is a loop (if one exists) or a decomposing vertex (which always exists sicne $\Delta$ is vertex decomposable.
+The reason for this flexibility will become explained later.

+{\bf Case 1.} Suppose we choose $v$ to be a loop.
+In this case we have by induction on $n$ that the complex $\Delta$ on ground set $V \backslash \{v\}$ admits the desired ordering.
 To extend the ordering to all of $V$ we simply define $v$ to be the largest element.
 This provides the desired ordering of $V$ by Lemma \ref{lem:revlex}.